I teach English as a Second Language at a small university in British Columbia, and I write about literacy, teaching, yoga, and travel.

-Plants for sunny gardens need at least 6-8 hours of full sunlight.
-If they get sufficient water, they will thrive on full sun from dawn to dusk.
-Many of them will grow in part-sun part shade as well.
-They will usually flower later and have fewer blooms in shady places.
+Plants for sunny gardens need at least six to eight hours of full sunlight.
+If they get sufficient water, they'll thrive on full sun from dawn to dusk.
+Many of them will grow in part-sun part shade as well, although plants in shade will usually flower later and have fewer blooms.

 If your perennial is not flowering well, try moving it to a sunnier place.
 Since the plants last for many years, often the garden grows up around them, and after twenty years, a spot that once had full sun may now be shaded by trees that have grown up, and the plants are starving in the shadows.
 They need sun for photosynthesis to manufacture their food in the green leaves, transforming light into energy.
 Move them in the spring, and watch them take off.

 Perennial plants are the backbone of the summer garden.
 As the name suggests, they live through the years, moving into dormancy during the winter months, storing their power underground and out of sight in their roots.
 Once the soil warms and the days lengthen in spring, the herbaceous perennials appear again like old friends, faithful and enduring, and every year more beautiful.

 They often have a short period of blooming, which can be lengthened by cutting and deadheading, but during the rest of the growing season, they maintain beautiful foliage of various shades and shapes.
 As one patch of perennials ends its bloom, another begins, so the colours move around the garden as the season progresses.

 Perennials are easy to care for, resistant to disease, and easy to divide.
 Share divisions with friends and neighbours, or transplant them in other places in your own garden to populate new beds and create rhythms of colour in the landscape.
 It is best to transplant them early in spring once the ground is warm or in late summer after they have bloomed.
 Once they are putting their energy into growing blooms, they don't develop roots and new vegetative growth as easily as at other times of year.